xifeiwu/busybox/README.md

 # Intro

 This project is a wrapper for some useful and frequently-used loigc, based on common modules(located in modules dir).
-It focus on can-run, implementation should be archived in modules layer.
+It focus on can-run, major implementation should be archived in modules layer.

 ## How to run

 1. Run .ts file directly using `runTsExport` or `runOnTsNode`, in vscode's Debug mode or terminal.
-2. Run by an excuteable file(bin command) which located in bin dir
+2. Run by an excuteable file(bin command) using commander format params.
-3. Run as a background service managed by daemon logic on locate or remote
+3. Run in a child process as a background service managed by daemon logic

 ## Folder Structure